pragyamis/SpotifySentimentAnalysis/README.md

 |sadness	| 5165
 |Grand Total	| 19122

-Accuracy of the model trained with Logistic Regression was around 60%.
+Accuracy of the model trained with Logistic Regression is 58.8%. model-training.log contains the training with details of final result.

 ## Software usage documentation (how to use the app):
 1. Visit the following link in your web browser: `http://3.15.223.174:4200/`